McGuireWoods

-McGuireWoods LLP is a US-based international law firm.
-Their largest offices are in Richmond, Virginia, Charlotte, North Carolina and Chicago, Illinois.
+McGuireWoods LLP is a US-based international law firm headquartered in Richmond, Virginia.
+Initially founded in 1834, the firm has grown into the largest law firm in the state of Virginia, and has 21 offices across the United States.
+Along with its Richmond headquarters, the firm's largest offices are located in Chicago, Illinois and Charlotte, North Carolina.

 History

 1800s–1960s

 McGuireWoods traces its origins to two lawyers, Egbert R. Watson and Murray Mason McGuire.
 In 1834, Watson opened a law office in Charlottesville, VA.
 In 1870, he formed a partnership with his son-in-law, George Perkins in what would become Perkins, Battle & Minor.

 In 1897, McGuire started practicing law in Richmond, VA.
 He was joined by John Stewart Bryan in 1898 and the two formed McGuire & Bryan.
 In the 1960s, the firm became McGuire, Woods, King, Davis & Patterson.

 1966–2000

 In 1966, Charlottesville’s Battle, Neal, Harris, Minor & Williams merged with Richmond’s McGuire, Woods, King, Davis & Patterson to create McGuire, Woods & Battle.
-In 1987, the firm merged with Boothe, Prichard & Dudley to create McGuire, Woods, Battle & Boothe.

-In 1991, McGuire, Woods, Battle & Boothe took over Cable, McDaniel, Bowie & Bond, a Baltimore law firm.
-After additional mergers, the firm changed its name to McGuireWoods in 2000.
+In 1987, the firm merged with Boothe, Prichard & Dudley, a 75-lawyer firm located in Tysons, Virginia, to create McGuire, Woods, Battle & Boothe.
+The newly-merged firm became the 33rd largest in the United States at the time.
+In 1991, McGuire, Woods, Battle & Boothe merged with Cable, McDaniel, Bowie & Bond, a Baltimore-based law firm.

 In 1998, the firm established its affiliate McGuireWoods Consulting to provide consulting services in government and public relations.